 They got right into the history of the building with a beautifully designed timeline on the placemat, but shockingly it didn’t mention the one thing that we in the Conte family know Johnny Seesaw’s for!
 The idea for Chris’s military division, the 10th Mountain, was conceived at the Seesaw’s bar by a bunch of local skiers who thought the Military needed a mountain trained unit to help win in the mountains of Northern Italy at the beginning the second world war.
-The division has since gone on the be a key player in many conflicts, from the Korean War to the ongoing war in Afghanistan, skilled on ski’s, snowshoes, and of course hiking boots.
+The division has since gone on the be a key player in many conflicts, from the Battle of Mogadishu (or “Black Hawk Down”) to the ongoing war in Afghanistan, skilled on ski’s, snowshoes, and of course hiking boots.
 Something tells me his Vermont upbringing played just a bit of a role in that assignment!
 There is just a great vibe here that is so quintessential Vermont, and you can feel in that there have been thousands great ideas like that born over evenings of good food, drink, & conversation.
 Overall, the design of this space feels like a wonderful ode to the original iteration of the establishment, I especially love their logo & lettering (someone tell me that font!) and my favorite touch was the log logo etched onto the hand blown candleholders on every table.
 It was such a subtle but wonderful detail!

 As for the food, we both had the Hangar Steak, Chris got the Entree & I got the Garden Salad and added Steak.
 The steaks were really good & tender, there was a mixup with our orders but they fixed it quickly and we both enjoyed our meals a lot.
 The salads are not really entree sized, but I actually really liked that because I really don’t like to eat a mountain of lettuce and tend not to finish salads – though in hindsight I would get a side order of something in addition.
 Unfortunately that’s all I can say about the food!
 We ordered the same thing and have only been once – I’ll be sure to be a better food blogger next time, but it was a crazy busy day and we were both tired and just wanted steak.
 Next time I’m dying to try the risotto or butternut squash soup!
 But really the atmosphere here is the real magic, the bar was full with a good mix of locals & visitors alike just coming off the mountain, ready to reminisce about their years on the slopes and refuel for the trek home.
 The porch outside looked like a great place to hang out and had a killer view so we’ll look forward to coming back when the weather gets warmer to check that out!
 We’ll update you with more menu favorites then 🙂